 Aims of a Successful ACL Prevention Program6

-- Ensure your athletes have a volleyball-specific performance training program involving movement patterns commonly performed during training and competition.
+-Ensure your athletes have a performance training program involving movement patterns commonly performed during training and competition.

 - Gornitzky AL, Lott A, Yellin JL, et al. Sport-specific yearly risk and incidence of anterior cruciate ligament tears in high school athletes: a systematic review and meta-analysis.
 Am J Sports Med 2015.